 Guatemala Mission Trips Accepting Applications

-All adults and mature high school students are invited apply to join the mission trip team headed to Zacapa, Guatemala.
+Each year, all adults and mature high school students are invited to apply to join the mission trip team headed to Zacapa, Guatemala.
 Good Shepherd partners with Hearts in Motion (H.I.M.) an organization on the ground in Guatemala.
 Our focus is serving villages, including Pueblo Modelo, building relationships through church and community development.

 Honduras Mission Trip July 27-August 3, 2019

 Each summer, a team from Good Shepherd travels to El Ayudante in Comayagua, Honduras to serve.